 "Agreed," Five replied.

-As Six as well agreed with the plan of action, they all left the room on their way to their respective duties.
+After Six agreed with the plan, they all left the room on their way to their respective duties.

 Please leave a review.
 They are always appreciated.